rishu605/n2usd/README.md

-N2USD - Algorithmic StableCoin pegged to ETH.
+- N2USD - Algorithmic StableCoin pegged to ETH.
-1 token  = 1 USD
+- 1 token  = 1 USD

+- N2USDGovernance - Burns and mints N2USD to mantain $1 peg.
+- BUT, this is not possible when this coin is in circulation.

+- N2USDGovernanceN2R - A new token which will be burnt or minted to maintain the peg of N2USD to $1.

+- N2R - We have a much mroe supply of this token as compared to N2USD to easily maintain the peg.

+- All this happens Algorithmically.

 ## Foundry